ibm-cloud-docs/vmware/select-storage-option-use-vmware.md

 ### NetApp private storage
 {: #netapp-private-storage-options}

 You must purchase a NetApp device from NetApp or {{site.data.keyword.cloud}}.
-You need to install it in one of the colocation sites that are near your {{site.data.keyword.cloud}} data center and connect it by using Direct-Link Colocation or Direct-Link Cloud.
+You need to install it in one of the colocation sites that are near your {{site.data.keyword.cloud}} data center and connect it by using Direct-Link colocation or Direct-Link Cloud.

 * Recommended workloads - Tier 1
 * Performance - Dependent on NetApp model